-Akashi City west of Kobe is best known for the magnificent collaborated view of the Akashi-Kaikyo Bridge, the Seto Inland Sea, and Awaji Island as the backdrop.
-But what many aren’t aware of is the city also has a few plum blossom spots that worth a visit from late February to mid-March.
-So, if you plan to visit the Kansai region in early spring, consider including the below attractions to your itinerary!
+Akashi City, west of Kobe, is best known for its magnificent view of the Akashi-Kaikyo Bridge, the Seto Inland Sea, and Awaji Island as the backdrop.
+But what many are not aware of is that the city also has a few plum blossom spots worth visiting from late February to mid-March.
+If you plan to visit the Kansai region in early spring, consider including the below attractions in your itinerary!

 The Plum Blossom Spots in Akashi City